-April 2006
+April 2008

-- Purchase the titles on the 2007 Ballot, if you haven't already. - Ask your PTA or another organization to purchase multiple copies of the LYRC books. - Purchase extra copies in paperback when available. - Put the LYRC titles on the Summer Reading List. - Create a special assignment for students who want to earn extra credit over the summer.
-(See Sherwood Middle School Summer Reading Challenge below.)
+- Purchase the titles on the 2009 Ballot, if you haven't already. - Ask your PTA or another organization to purchase multiple copies of the LYRC books. - Purchase extra copies in paperback when available. - Put the LYRC titles on the Summer Reading List. - Create a special assignment for students who want to earn extra credit over the summer.

-August/September 2006
+August/September 2008

-- Order the free promotional materials available from the State Library of Louisiana - You may ask your local public library to accept your order for you, then pick it up.
-Since there is a delivery service between the State Library and the public libraries, materials can be sent without the expense of postage. - Attend the LALAMP regional meeting of school librarians.
-LYRC promotional materials may be picked up at the exhibits. - Put labels on the books so they are easily recognized. - Shelve the books in a special area. - Make a display promoting the program using the poster, book jackets, etc. - Publish an article about the LYRC program in the student newsletter and parent newsletter. - Meet with classroom teachers and tell them about the LYRC program.
+- Order the free promotional materials available from the State Library of Louisiana. - Attend the LALAMP regional meeting of school librarians.
+LYRC promotional materials may be picked up at the exhibits. - Put labels on the books so they are easily recognized. - Shelve the books in a special area. - Make a display promoting the program using the poster, book jackets, etc. - Publish an article about the LYRC program in the student newsletter and parent newsletter.

+- Meet with classroom teachers and tell them about the LYRC program.
 A Power Point presentation is available for downloading on the LYRC site.
 Be sure to tell them about the Study Guides that are included for each title.
 These Study Guides include curriculum-related ideas, web links, related titles and information about the authors.
-Work with language arts, science, history and social studies teachers to show them how the titles fit into their curriculum. - If you have a Teen Librarian group in your library, encourage them to promote the program, read the books and write reviews for the student newspaper.

-- Make announcements about the program on the P.A. system or read a short excerpt from a different book each week (15 weeks). - Read the shorter books and excerpts from the longer titles to classes that come to the library. - Do promotional activities and curriculum-related activities from the Study Guides. - ❖ Titles on next year's (2008) Ballots will be announced August, 2006.
+Work with language arts, science, history and social studies teachers to show them how the titles fit into their curriculum. - If you have a teen library club or book discussion group at your library, encourage them to promote the program, read the books and write reviews for the student newspaper. - Make announcements about the program on the P.A. system or read a short excerpt from a different book each week (15 weeks). - Read the shorter books and excerpts from the longer titles to classes that come to the library. - Do promotional activities and curriculum-related activities from the Study Guides. - ❖ Titles on next year's (2010) Ballots will be announced August, 2006.
 Purchase them as soon as possible.

-November 2006
+November 2008